 The Safeguarding Adults Board is a partnership of different organisations who aim to help and protect adults in Islington with needs for care and support, who are experiencing (or at risk of experiencing) abuse or neglect.

-The Board is chaired by an independent chair James Reilly, our vision is to 'improve safety and people's feelings of safety by promoting the right of all who are vulnerable to live free from abuse and neglect'.
+Our vision is to 'improve safety and people's feelings of safety by promoting the right of all who are vulnerable to live free from abuse and neglect'.

 The Safeguarding Adults Board oversees the different ways we are improving safeguarding adults.
 The Board makes sure we are accountable for what we do, we meet national and local standards and we communicate with the people of Islington.